miku86/notes/01_YDKJS_UG.md

 ```

 #### Arrays [...]
-An array is an `object` that holds values (of any type) not particularly in named properties/keys, but rather in numerically indexed positions.
+An array is an `object` that holds values not in named properties/keys, but rather in numerically indexed positions.
 For example:

 ```js
 var arr = [